BZIvanov/Learning-DataScience-and-MachineLearning/readme.md

 ### Types of ML

-- Supervised learning - applied to labled dataset, the ML model predicts a value.
+- **Supervised learning** - applied to labled dataset, the ML model predicts a value.
 Supervised learning algorithms can be further classified into regression and classification tasks:
   - Regression - In regression tasks, the algorithm predicts a continuous numeric value as the output.
 For example, predicting the price of a house based on its features
   - Classification - In classification tasks, the algorithm assigns input data points to predefined categories or classes.
 For example, classifying emails as spam or non-spam based on their content.
 Another example is to tell if the animal on a picture is dog or cat.
-- Unsupervised learning - applied to unlabeled dataset, the ML model discovers possible patterns in the data.
+- **Unsupervised learning** - applied to unlabeled dataset, the ML model discovers possible patterns in the data.
 Unsupervised learning algorithms can be used for tasks such as:
   - Clustering
   - Dimensionality reduction
   - Anomaly detection
+- **Reinforcement learning**- This type involves an agent interacting with an environment and learning through trial and error.

 ## Initial environments download